India plans to introduce bodies for regulating online gaming industry

 Approval from the government will be required by the gaming companies for registering a self-regulation body which would constitute a member nominated by the government, who has a background in public administration and a member who belongs to the field of medicine, psychology or consumer education.

-The proposal was introduced after a government panel emphasised the need for new rules to regulate the gaming sector which is set to reach $7 billion by 2026, as per consultancy Redseer.
+The proposal that was introduced by a government panel emphasised the need for new rules to regulate the gaming sector which is set to reach $7 billion by 2026, as per consultancy Redseer.

 In recent years, US investment firms Sequoia Capital and Tiger Global have supported Indian start-ups like Mobile Premier League and Dream11, which are famous for their fantasy cricket.

-The need for regulating the industry comes amid increasing fears that the growth of such games will lead to addiction and financial losses among young citizens.
+The need for regulating the industry comes amid increasing fears that the growth of such games is leading to addiction and financial losses among young citizens.

 Approval from the government will be required by the gaming companies for registering a self-regulation body which would constitute a member nominated by the government, who has a background in public administration, public finance, public policy and law enforcement and a member who belongs to the field of medicine, psychology or consumer education.